isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-tell-if-your-cat-has-fleas/index.md

 ###  Sign 5 - Flea Dirt or Flea Droppings

-Flea dirt, which is made up of digested blood from the animal's last meal, can be differentiated from fleas or dirt by sprinkling it with water while it is lying on the white paper towel. - If the dirt turns[reddish-brown or red when wet](https://www.vetmed. ucdavis. edu/hospital/animal-health-topics/dermatology-fact-sheets), it could be because the flea has passed digested blood out and deposited it on the cat.
+Flea dirt, which is made up of digested blood from the animal's last meal, can be differentiated from fleas or dirt by sprinkling it with water while it is lying on the white paper towel. - If the dirt turns[reddish-brown or red when wet](https://www.vetmed.ucdavis.edu/hospital/animal-health-topics/dermatology-fact-sheets),it could be because the flea has passed digested blood out and deposited it on the cat.

 Flea dropping (flea dirt) are black grains of feces, sometimes with a brownish tint, you'll find in your *bedroom or the * pet's bedding. - Signs of flea dirt on the cat's fur can be visible with a black light.
 The small particles show up as white or yellowish-white spots against dark areas, such as near the tail and between the toes.